Top 10 Professional Development Goals for Teachers

 Specific Action Steps:

-• Familiarize yourself with LMS platforms: Take courses or tutorials on how to effectively use Learning Management Systems like Moodle or Canvas.
+• Familiarize yourself with LMS platforms: Take courses or tutorials.
+Learn how to effectively use Learning Management Systems like Moodle or Canvas.

 • Utilize interactive tools: Incorporate tools like Nearpod or Padlet for interactive activities during online classes.